Last Updated: Feb 7, 2017

 Reserved or private taxis are available at all places, shared jeeps are available at NJP station and Siliguri, Toy train originates from NJP station, and buses are available only at Siliguri main bus stand.
 Additionally there are also pre-paid taxi counters at both Bagdogra airport and NJP station where you can book a private taxi (small or a larger vehicle)

 The fares change with time and in this part of the country, they change more frequently than other places.
-Secondly, the private taxi fares can even vary depending on low or high tourist season.
-So the fares that I have given below are indicative.
-It's for you to get an idea about the cost of a local transport to Darjeeling depending on the mode of travel you choose.
+Secondly, the private taxi fares can vary considerably depending on low or high tourist season.
+When demands are high, the reserved taxi fares can sky rocket.
+The fares that I have given below are indicative and applicable under normal situation, so that you get an idea about the cost of a local transport to Darjeeling depending on the mode of travel you choose.

-The pre-paid taxi counter at NJP station is located just opposite to the station entrance.
-And the one at the airport is located at the arrival hall before the exit.
+The pre-paid taxi counter at NJP station is located opposite to the station entrance.
+It's a small booth outside the station building.
+The pre-paid counter at Bagdogra airport is located at the arrival hall before the exit.
 The rates are fixed and the cars & drivers tend to be more reliable.
 You are given a slip as you pay up the amount in advance.
 Hand over the slip to the driver once he drops you at Darjeeling.
 No other payment is required.

-Here are the indicative reserved taxi fares from NJP/Bagdogra airport to Darjeeling:
+Here are the indicative one-way reserved taxi fares from NJP / Bagdogra to Darjeeling:

 NJP/Bagdogra to Darjeeling (Large Car): Rs.
 2200.00

 NJP/Bagdogra to Darjeeling (Small Car) Via Mirik: Rs.
 2500.00.
-One takes this route if one wants to stop at Mirik lake and also enjoy the wonderful tea gardens and scenic views along the way.
-This route is not as steep as the others.
+One takes this route if one wants to stop at Mirik, enjoy the lake at Mirik and also the wonderful tea gardens and scenic views along the way.
+This route is not as steep as the others but takes one hour more (usually about 4 hours+).

 Shared taxis that go up to Darjeeling are usually large Commander Jeeps or sometimes Sumos.
 There are two places from where you will get shared jeeps for Darjeeling - Outside NJP Station and next to Siliguri Main Bus Stand (i.e. Tenzing Norgay Central Bus Terminus on Hill Cart Road).
 The Siliguri bus terminus is about 8kms from NJP railway station and you can reach the bus stand by an auto or a cycle rickshaw easily within few minutes.

 The shared Jeeps take 10 persons in a jeep, and wait until all the seats are filled up.
-Usually I have seen that during the high season, the seats get filled up very quickly during the day time when a jeep arrives.
+Usually I have seen that during the high season, the seats get filled up quite quickly during the day time when a jeep arrives.
 There are often many passengers waiting for the shared jeeps.
 In low season it might take 30 - 45 minutes for all seats to get filled up.
 Usually several locals would accompany you.
-Some of them get off on the way and other local commuters picked up.
+Some of them get off on the way and new passengers may join in.

 With so many people packed into the Jeep, it can get uncomfortable at times.
 But there is a way out.
 In a shared jeep, you can actually pay and book more than one seats for yourself to buy comfort.
 For example, you can book both the seats next to the driver and occupy them yourself.
 Alternatively you can reserve four seats in the back row behind the driver's seat or the ones at the rear.
 Once booked, the driver won't let anyone else occupy those seats.
 Luggage is carried on the roof.